-Many people infected with Zika virus won’t have symptoms, or they will only have mild symptoms, making it difficult for you to know who’s been infected.
-The most common symptoms of Zika are fever, rash, headache, joint pain, red eyes, and muscle pain.
+Many people infected with the Zika virus won’t have symptoms, or they will only have mild symptoms, making it difficult for you to know who’s been infected.
+However, the most common symptoms of Zika are fever, rash, headache, joint pain, red eyes, and muscle pain.

 Symptoms can last from several days to a week.
 If you’re diagnosed, it’s important to get plenty of rest and drink lots of fluids.
 Your doctor will probably order extra ultrasounds to monitor your child’s development.

 Is there a vaccine?

 Currently, there is no specific medicine or vaccine for the Zika virus.
 Scientists are working to create one, but it’s likely to be years before a Zika vaccine is available.